mac-comp221-sp25/mac-comp221-sp25.github.io/_pages/Activity01.markdown

 2. Compute growth functions from time & space complexities under the RAM model
 3. Know common algorithms to solve cannonical problems (sorting)

+### Warm-Up

+1. (Skiena 2.39) Suppose you have an unsorted array of $n$ integers, each between $1$ and $n+1$.
+Naturally, there is a single integer between $1$ and $n+1$ missing.
+Find an algorithm that runs in $O(n)$ time and *constant space* complexity. **HINT**: Note that the textbook lists this problem under the *Summation* subheading.

-## Instructions
+### Activity Instructions

 1. Look at the set of numbered index cards in front of you.
 They should start in the order [4 -12 6 3 1].
-Have a volunteer at your table slowly and methodically demonstrate how they'd rearrange the cards so that they are in increasing order.
+Have a volunteer at your table slowly and methodically demonstrate how they'd rearrange the cards so that they are in increasing order using a sequence of comparisons between the values on cards and swaps.
 If you're the volunteer, do this in a way that seems natural to you (and perhaps not in an unintuitive way that might be slightly more efficient for a computer!).

 2. *Formalize* the mechanics of your table's chosen sorting technique.
 Describe it as a combination of a few *basic* operations: comparisons, and swapping the positions of two numbers.
 Write out pseudocode to describe your sorting operation.